Kotsasmin/Advanced_Minecraft_Paper_Server_Maker/README.md

 ❌ - Doesn't work

-🟠 - May not working
+🟠 - May not work

 ✔️ - Works